anurudha07/Rental/README.md

 Rental is a production grade real-estate application that connects tenants and property managers seamlessly.
 Tenants can search for listings and submit applications, while managers can create and manage listings, review applications, handle e-sign leases, process payments, and much more.

 ```
+            -------- # Note:  Application is under development yet to be sent to production. --------

 ✨ Features -----